 - Industrial loss prevention personnel

 Employment of firefighters is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
 Physically fit applicants with paramedic training will have the best job prospects.

 Part of the Fire Service Operations Degree Program includes completing the Moraine Valley Fire Academy.
 It is comprised of eight courses offered twice annually.
 Successful students earn 22 hours of college credit, which are most of the core credits for the Fire Service Operations A.A.S.
 Degree.

 Students will learn the mechanics and technical aspects of firefighting through hands-on experience.
-Live-fire training includes setting fire to buildings to conduct training drills with students.
+Live fire training includes setting fire to buildings to conducting training drills with students.

 Visit the Fire Academy page for a full list of admission requirements.